nittanygeek/FreqtradeNinja/README.md

 # FreqtradeNinja
-An alternative frequi, specifically for the NostalgiaForInfinity strategy.
+An alternative to frequi, specifically for the NostalgiaForInfinity strategy.

 ## Roadmap
 - [ ] Visualize open trade grinds